-After a Black man was killed by police in North Carolina, a community calls for authorities to release the body-cam footage
+After police kill a Black man in North Carolina, a community calls for authorities to release the body-cam footage

 Representatives with the sheriff’s office did not immediately return a request for comment Friday.

 The shooting in Elizabeth City came at a critical moment for policing in America: one day after Derek Chauvin was convicted of murder in the killing of George Floyd in Minneapolis and 16-year-old Ma’Khia Bryant was fatally shot during an altercation in Columbus, Ohio.
-In North Carolina, police are under additional scrutiny after a Black librarian on Wednesday filed a federal lawsuit against law enforcement in the city of Salisbury accusing officers of pulling her by hair and tearing her shoulder during a 2019 traffic stop.
+In North Carolina, police are under additional scrutiny after a Black librarian on Wednesday filed a federal lawsuit against law enforcement in the city of Salisbury accusing officers of pulling her by her hair and tearing her shoulder during a 2019 traffic stop.

 At around 8:30 a.m.
-Wednesday, the sheriff’s office said, deputies arrived at the 400 block of Perry Street to execute an arrest warrant for Brown in Elizabeth City, about 45 miles south of Norfolk.
+Wednesday, the sheriff’s office said, deputies arrived at the 400 block of Perry Street to execute an arrest warrant for Brown in Elizabeth City, located about 45 miles south of Norfolk.
 Pasquotank County Sheriff’s Chief Deputy Daniel Fogg said in a video statement that Brown was “a felon with a history of resisting arrest,” but he did not release additional details.
 Court records show Brown had been previously convicted of misdemeanor drug possession and had pending drug charges.

 “Our training and our policies indicate under such circumstances there is a high risk of danger,” Fogg said in the recorded statement.

 Those who watched the encounter told local media that Brown got into his car and started to drive away from law enforcement.
 That’s when, neighbors say, the sheriff’s deputies started shooting at Brown, firing off six to eight shots.
 The News & Observer said that one neighbor said she found 14 shell casings.
-The Brown family’s attorney said he believes all three deputies fired their guns.
+Daniels told The Post that it remained unclear whether Brown was shot at from outside his car.
+He added that all three deputies fired their guns.

+Police have yet to release any information about whether Brown was unarmed.

 Neighbor Demetria Williams recounted to the Associated Press that Brown’s car skidded from his yard and hit a tree.
 She told WITN that the deputies tried to resuscitate Brown after the shooting but that it was too late.